by Ariana Kelly

 “That they do,” my father replied.

 In the final scenes of the group performing on the rooftop of the recording studio, much to the chagrin of the staid but dutiful police officers attempting to control the situation, I cried, unwilling for it to end.
-Sure, John is a heroin addict, Ringo is high out of his mind, and George is still seething with jealousy, but they work it out enough to make a great album and give some unsuspecting Londoners a memorable experience.
+Sure, John is a heroin addict, Ringo is high out of his mind, and George is still seething with jealousy, but they work it out enough to make a great album and give a few fortunte Londoners a memorable experience.

 I’ve always I felt closer to the 60s and 70s, the idealistic and louche time that my parents grew up in, than to the 80s and 90s, when I came of age.
 The music and the politics of those earlier decades seem more fundamental to how I understand myself than the “greed is good” of the eighties or the “globalism is good” of the nineties.
 In contrast to protest marches, my parents’ decision to go back to the land was a form of activism against the capitalist-military-industrial complex that put something genuinely at stake: our lives.
 Most of the people who tried living off the land returned to the cities and suburbs a few years later.
 My parents stayed.